 IRAs are another great retirement account option since anyone with earned income (from any source) can open one.
 However, when you compare an IRA vs. 403b vs. 401k, the IRA contribution limits come in at the lowest.

-In 2023, you can contribute a maximum of $6,500 to a traditional or Roth IRA, as long as you've earned at least that much in taxable income.
+In 2024, you can contribute a maximum of $7,000 to a traditional or Roth IRA, according to the IRS, as long as you've earned at least that much in taxable income.

 Head to this article to read everything you need to know about these retirement accounts and others.